Kernel-based active subspaces with application to computational fluid dynamics parametric problems using the discontinuous Galerkin method: Benchmark test problems

-One dimensional response surfaces are built following the algorithm described in \autoref{ssec:response_surfaces}.
-The tuning of the hyperparameters of the feature map is carried out with a logarithmic grid-search and $5$-fold cross validation for the Ebola test case, while for the other cases we employed Bayesian stochastic optimization implemented in~\cite{gpy2014} with $3$-fold cross validation.
-The score function chosen is the Relative Root Mean Square Error (RRMSE).
-For the radial symmetric and Ebola test cases the inputs are sampled from a uniform distribution with problem dependent ranges.
-For the stochastic elliptic partial differential case the inputs are the coefficients of a Karhunen-Lo\`eve expansion and are sampled from a normal distribution.
+For the radial symmetric and Ebola test cases the inputs are sampled from a uniform distribution with problem dependent ranges.For the stochastic elliptic partial differential case the inputs are the coefficients of a Karhunen-Lo\`eve expansion and are sampled from a normal distribution.
 All the computations regarding AS and KAS are done using the open source Python package called ATHENA~\cite{romor2020athena}.